-The rich world of low-dimensional quantum systems has attracted and continues to attract immense interest.
-Indeed, restriction of the particles' motion to lower dimensions increases the role of both interactions and quantum fluctuations, and gives rise to exotic quantum states such as Luttinger liquids, fractional quantum Hall~\cite{fractional_q_hall} and quantum spin Hall states~\cite{q_spin_hall_1,q_spin_hall_2} as well as various spin liquid states, not to mention the family of high temperature superconductors, where effective two-dimensionality seems to play a determining role~\cite{high_Tc_review}.
+The world of low-dimensional quantum systems has attracted and continues to attract immense interest.
+In lower spatial dimensions, interactions and quantum fluctuations both play a determining role, and give rise to exotic quantum states such as Luttinger liquids, fractional quantum Hall~\cite{fractional_q_hall} and quantum spin Hall states~\cite{q_spin_hall_1,q_spin_hall_2} or various kinds of spin liquid states, not to mention the family of high temperature superconductors, where effective two-dimensionality seems to play a crucial role, too~\cite{high_Tc_review}.

-Ultracold atoms opened radically new perspectives in the study of low-dimensional quantum systems.
-By means of deep optical lattices~\cite{dalibard_BKT, nagerl_TG_gas}, single 'pancake' and 'cigar-shaped' traps \cite{ketterle_pencake_trap,nagerl_cigar_shaped} or Hermite-Gaussian laser beams \cite{hermite_gauss} one can now create quasi-two-dimensional and one-dimensional structures at ease, and can study their dynamical and interaction properties systematically~\cite{dalibard_BKT, nagerl_TG_gas, ketterle_pencake_trap, nagerl_cigar_shaped, chin_BKT, dalibard_BKT_PRL, phillips_BKT, krauth_BKT}.
-In fact, increasing precision and experimental control gradually promoted these optical systems to 'quantum simulators'~\cite{feynman_q_simulators,zwierlein__feynman_emulator}, allowing to test the validity of various theoretical approaches systematically.
-These optical systems also go beyond their condensed matter counterparts in that they allow the creation of \emph{multicomponent} fermionic and bosonic systems in restricted geometries while controlling their interaction, and thereby open the possibility to realizing new quantum states of matter~\cite{ketterle_zwierlein_imbalanced_SF, zwierlein_bose_fermi, ketterle_zwierlein_BEC_BCS, jin_unitarity_dynamics}, never observed before.
+Ultracold atoms open radically new perspectives in studying low-dimensional quantum systems.
+Quasi-two-dimensional and one-dimensional structures can now be created with ease by means of deep optical lattices~\cite{dalibard_BKT, nagerl_TG_gas}, single 'pancake' and 'cigar-shaped' traps~\cite{ketterle_pencake_trap,nagerl_cigar_shaped} or Hermite-Gaussian laser beams~\cite{hermite_gauss}, and their dynamical and interaction properties can be investigated systematically~\cite{dalibard_BKT, nagerl_TG_gas, ketterle_pencake_trap, nagerl_cigar_shaped, chin_BKT, dalibard_BKT_PRL, phillips_BKT, krauth_BKT}.
+In fact, the rapidly improving experimental control of these optical systems has gradually promoted them to 'quantum simulators'~\cite{feynman_q_simulators,zwierlein__feynman_emulator}, and allows to test the validity of various theoretical approaches systematically.

-Controlling the interaction between various species in these restricted geometries is of primary importance.
-As we know from the seminal works of Olshanii~\cite{olshanii} and Petrov and Shlyapnikov~\cite{petrov_shlyapnikov_PRL,petrov_shlyapnikov_PRA}, confinement substantially changes the interaction in quasi-one and two dimensions~\cite{demler_pekker}.
-Confinement-tuning has indeed been used recently to control the interaction within one-dimensional Bose gases~\cite{nagerl_TG_gas,WickeDruten2011,Kinoshita2004,Paredes2004}.